heberleh/etch-a-sketch/README.md

-# etch-a-sketch
-The Odin Project - Etch-a-Sketch
+# The Odin Project - Etch-a-Sketch